ckoning/2016-01-incoming-self-assessment/js-quiz-game/README.md

 #### Features to build:

-[ ] While on the game.html, have the 'Home' button in the top left corner take you back to the index.html page.
+[X] While on the game.html, have the 'Home' button in the top left corner take you back to the home.html page.

 [ ] show the count by adding the 'count' variable to the top right corner of the page